hexbatch/apple-core/v1/docs/core-overview.md

 each token can be a new object of (attribute:value) and these can optionally be left alone or condensed to a single layer of key values if condensed, then the values for each attribute turn into an array for each set

-searching can filter static values via regex, comparison (comparisons can be nested), or strict string match
+searching can filter static values via regex, numeric_range, comparison (comparisons can be nested), or strict string match

     search: A source,  Z  attributes , T optional pattern, options to recurse levels, to filter, to condense => simple object